-During the year we significantly increased our activities on Research and development to improve our cell technology, automate and re-engineer our production processes and enhance our existing Intellectual Property.
-Electrovaya is finding large interest in both the storage and transportation sectors.
+During the quarter we continued our activities on Research and development to improve our cell technology, automate and re-engineer our production processes and enhance our existing Intellectual Property.
+Electrovaya is finding large interest in the storage, maritime and transportation sectors.
 To meet this increased demand, Electrovaya is in the process of changing over to its next generation cell technology which is expected to exceed 200 Wh/kg in Energy Density.
 The production flow is undergoing re-engineering to facilitate and deliver this new technology.
 Higher Energy Density allows smaller systems with lower materials usage.

 Government Assistance.
-During the three month period ended September 30, 2013, the Company completed \$1,333 of work related to the MEDT project, resulting in a claim of \$204 or 15% of the total amount.
+During the three month period ended March 31, 2013, the Company completed \$1,187 of work related to the MEDT project, resulting in a claim of \$178 or 15% of the total amount.
+Funding from Norwegian Research Council of \$257 was also recorded for projects related to cell module and battery pack testing and development.